 - submit a copy of your public liability insurance

-- submit landowner permission if trading on private land - if the land belongs to Harlow Council contact our Property and Facilities team for permission
+- submit landowner permission if trading on private land - you can carry out a Land Registry search to find out who the land owner is, if the land belongs to Harlow Council contact our Property and Facilities team for permission

 - submit details of employees that will work at vehicle

 - submit a street map (1:1250) including road and building names with the exact location marked on it (for fixed site applications) or all proposed stops you will be making (unfixed site applications) - you will need to find a street trading location or route yourself, we cannot find a location for you